k0ral/hbro/README.rst

 hbro
 ====

-**In a nutshell**: *hbro* is a minimal, KISS compliant browser for linux written, configured and extensible in Haskell.
+**In a nutshell**: *hbro* is a minimal, KISS compliant web browser for linux; it is written, configured and extensible in Haskell.

-Informations about versions, dependencies, source repositories and contacts can be found in hackage_.
+Information about versions, dependencies, source repositories and contacts can be found in hackage_.

 Design principles